-Knowing herbs that grow well together can get your gardening off to a great start.
-One of my first ventures into gardening was with herbs and I love them because they are so beginner friendly.
+Knowing what herbs that grow well together can get your gardening off to a great start.
+One of my first ventures into gardening was with herbs, and I love them because they are so beginner friendly.

 They live and flourish even through a multitude of mistakes!
-But, before you buy a large planter and plan to grow 15 different herbs and plants in one container or pot, be sure you know which herbs can be planted together and which herbs that grow well together.
+But, before you buy a large planter and plan to grow 15 different herbs and new plants in one container or pot, be sure you know which herbs can be planted together and what herbs grow well together in the same container.
 Check out these 7 Herbs That Grow Well Together In Pots.

 There’s nothing better than enjoying a fresh bunch to add flavor to even the blandest of dishes.
 Herbs can also be grown by people who don’t have enough space for a garden bed.